lingjunzhao/lingjunzhao.github.io/_pages/about.md

 I am a fourth-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. Hal Daumé III.
 I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-Sen University with B.S. in Computational Mathematics.

 I am broadly interested in AI-assisted decision-making and trustworthiness.
-My research focus on equipping large language/multimodal models with self-reasoning and self-improvement capabilities to be more useful to humans, including pragmatic capability and hallucination detection and correction.
+My research focus on equipping large language/multimodal models with self-reasoning and self-improvement capabilities to be more useful to humans, including (i) pragmatic capability (ii) hallucination detection and correction.

 # News